-So follow along over at the Lesser House to watch the progress and learn more about our new adventures.
+So follow along to watch the progress and learn more about our new adventures.
 Wish us luck – we hope we don’t kill each other in the process.

 We headed to Michigan with Banksy for 6 days, and spent our time in a wee-little cabin right on Lake Michigan that we found on airbnb.
 We loved every minute we spent there and really didn’t want to come home – but work calls – got to pay the bills.
 Here are some snaps from our trip, if you want to see more head to instagram for more #michiganlakehouseadventures.
 There was plenty of great food & booze that we shared with friends and family that popped by for a meal or two.
 The sunsets were fantastic, the fireworks over the water were never-ending, and the weather was divine.
 It truly was the perfect July 4th weekend.
 What did you get up to?

 Cbobfoto, our lovable rescue mutt Banksy Dog & I went to visit the family last weekend in Michigan to catch the tail-end of the 2013 fall colors.
 WOW – it was a ‘stunner’.
 We explored ‘The Ledges’, 300-million-year-old sandstone and quartzite rock ledges that rise above the Grand River.

 Talk-about a picture perfect background for capturing the essence of ‘fall’.
 Craggy out-crops of rocks, a gentle flowing stream into a majestic river, clickety-clack rail-road bridge, gnarly knotted trees clinging to the cliffs, elaborate rock carvings, ducks & geese, perfectly fallen trees over the trail, and colorful leaf laden paths.
 I could wax-poetic forever.
 It truly was the perfect fall setting, & no wonder every 50 feet we ran into family a photo session, I assume gearing up for the Christmas Card production line.